 Yes, but squirrels love snacks!
 CITs can bring snacks, we just ask that they be kept away from the wildlife.
 Empty popcorn tins make awesome critter-proof containers.

 Free time, what’s free time?
 Honestly, there is a ton to do, but participants will have a little bit of time here and there.

 CITs are not staff yet, they are the pinnacle of campers, with some extra added responsibilities...and privileges.

 Of course!
 We always love the help, and are willing to make sure everyone who wants to come can.
-Give us a call at 509-747-6191, if you need more information.
+For more information, call us at 509-747-6191or Apply for Financial Assistance now.

 During the program, CITs get the opportunity to enhance leadership and teamwork skills, learn how to lead a group of younger children safely through an outdoor adventure, and learn camping skills to teach to others.
 The list goes on and on, these are just some great examples.